Preparing Quantum Backflow States by Large Momentum Transfer: Simulation Results

 \subsection{Parameter Tuning}

-We now show that the amount of backflow can be accurately controlled by changing the beam splitter pulse's duration $\tau$.
-By Eq.\ref{eq: pulse transition matrix}, this is equivalent to altering the Rabi oscillation phase $\Omega \tau$ which the initial arm from dipole trap undergoes.
-It thus tunes the two split arms' component $c_b$ and $c_f$. \\
+We now show that the backflow signature can be tuned by varying the duration $\tau$ of the initial beam-splitter pulse.
+According to Eq.~\eqref{eq: pulse transition matrix}, this is equivalent to varying the Rabi phase $\Omega\tau$ experienced by the initial condensate, and therefore to tuning the arm coefficients $c_b$ and $c_f$.

-Assuming that the Rabi frequency is a real number, we take a sweep through the possible Rabi oscillation phases $\Omega \tau\in[0, 4\pi]$ with $c_1(p)=1, c_2(p)=0$ as input to Eq.\ref{eq: pulse transition matrix}, which is equivalent to a condensate in ground state entering the splitting pulse.
-The $\Omega \tau$ values generate a grid of $c_b=\cos(\Omega\tau/2),c_f=-i\sin(\Omega\tau/2)$.
-For each set of coefficients, the flux is then calculated with velocities and LMT settings used in section \ref{subsection: setup}. \\
+In the experimental setting considered here, the condensate enters the splitter pulse entirely in the ground state.
+We therefore take $c_1(p)=1$ and $c_2(p)=0$ in Eq.~\eqref{eq: pulse transition matrix}, which gives

+Thus, the coefficients produced directly by the splitter pulse are, in general, complex.
+These complex coefficients are the ones most directly connected to the experimental preparation protocol studied in the present work.
+For each choice of $\Omega\tau$, we evaluate the probability flux using the fixed velocities and LMT sequence described in Sec.~\ref{subsection: setup}.

+To compare different parameter settings, we define a spatial backflow measure as the area of the negative part of the flux profile.
+This quantity characterizes the spatial extent and magnitude of the negative-current region for a fixed encounter configuration.

-We define backflow rate as the area of $J$ below zero, colored red in Fig.\ref{fig: Flux vs. Position 0.6pi zoom in}.
-This rate is an integration of space, characterizing the size of region where backflow may occur for observation.
-Fig.\ref{fig: backflow rate complex} plots backflow rate against $\Omega \tau$.
-The graph is symmetric about $\Omega\tau=\pi$; each side exhibits one backflow peaks.
-There are also regions where no backflow occur at all, at $\Omega\tau\in[0, \pi/2]\cup[3\pi/2,2\pi]$.
-They correspond to phases that give $|c_f|^2<|c_b^2|$.
-From Eq.\ref{eq: critical density}, this leads to negative $\rho_{\rm crit}$ and backflow is impossible to occur.
-The zero well at $\Omega\tau=\pi$ corresponds to a $\pi-$pulse, which would turn the initial ground state arm to a purely excited state arm and zero backflow is expected.\\
+Figure~\ref{fig: backflow rate complex} shows this measure as a function of $\Omega\tau$ for the experimentally generated complex coefficients.
+The curve is symmetric about $\Omega\tau=\pi$, with one backflow peak on each side.
+There are also intervals, $\Omega\tau\in[0,\pi/2]\cup[3\pi/2,2\pi]$, in which no backflow occurs.
+These correspond to parameter values for which $|c_f|^2<|c_b|^2$, so that Eq.~\eqref{eq: critical density} gives a negative $\rho_{\rm crit}$.
+The dip at $\Omega\tau=\pi$ corresponds to a $\pi$ pulse, which transfers the entire initial ground-state population into the excited arm and therefore produces no interference backflow.